JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7898 days**.

-And here is a just a random fact -  **The tallest mammal in the world is the giraffe**.
+And here is a just a random fact -  **Did you know you share your birthday with at least 9 other million people in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)